If you’ve been out on the water and are ready to buy a board, we’ve got you covered, and you want the best wakeboard

 Ronix regularly do clearance sales, so this board can be found cheap.
-Sometimes much cheaper than the lower quality Body Glove, you can check the price on the Ronix Vault wakeboard and bindings here.
+Sometimes much cheaper than the lower quality Body Glove, you can check the price on the Ronix Vault wakeboard here.

 The Ronix Vault is an entry level board, but it’s more technical than the Body Glove, making it the best board for tricks.